The New Metrology Handbook

 While primarily intended for trainees who attend courses run by the Mitutoyo Institute of Metrology, this book is also a very useful reference for any reader whether a skilled engineer, apprentice or student.

-The Metrology Handbook is available via Amazon or direct via our Sales call 01264 353123
+The Metrology Handbook is available* via Amazon or direct from our Sales Department - call 01264 353123

 The Metrology Handbook costs £25.00 plus P&P

 *Only available in the UK, for international orders please contact our Sales Department on 01264 353 123

 'The critical importance of capable manufacturing processes to produce high quality products is readily acknowledged, but the significance of Best in Class measurement technology and processes is not as well understood.
 Indeed, this appreciation, knowledge and application of metrology – the Science of Measurement – is a primary pre-requisite to any World Class Manufacturing competency across the industry.

 Measurement methods, technology and planning is generally handed down by skilled engineers and progressively developed through application and experience in the workplace.
 As a result, the technical knowledge and general competence lacks the required professional development structure and process standardisation framework.
 This leads to huge variation in the application of measurement technology and processes and consequential poor quality and customer dissatisfaction.
 Best in Class measurement is about consistency, repeatability and accuracy – the hallmark of World Class Manufacturing companies.